cycloss/recipes/japanese.md

 - 500g potatoes, chopped into bite sized pieces

-- 500g brown onions, chopped into ~2cm pieces
+- 3 brown onions, chopped into ~2cm pieces

+- 250g carrots

 - 1440ml (6 cups) of water

 - 200g Japanese curry roux blocks (S&B Torokeru etc)

-- rice, to serve
+- Rice, to serve

 #### Directions

-1. Chop the chicken, potatoes, and brown onions.
+1. Chop the chicken, potatoes, carrots, and brown onions.

 2. Heat a large saucepan on medium heat, and stir fry the chopped ingredients for 5 minutes.